Mango: Toxicity

 Contact with oils in mango leaves, stems, sap, and skin can cause dermatitis and anaphylaxis in susceptible individuals.
 Those with a history of contact dermatitis induced by urushiol (an allergen found in poison ivy, poison oak, or poison sumac) may be most at risk for mango contact dermatitis.
 Other mango compounds potentially responsible for dermatitis or allergic reactions include mangiferin.
 Cross-reactions may occur between mango allergens and urushiol.
 Sensitized individuals may not be able to eat peeled mangoes or drink mango juice safely.

 When mango trees are flowering in spring, local people with allergies may experience breathing difficulty, itching of the eyes, or facial swelling, even before flower pollen becomes airborne.
 In this case, the irritant is likely to be the vaporized essential oil from flowers.
 During the primary ripening season of mangoes, contact with mango plant parts – primarily sap, leaves, and fruit skin – is the most common cause of plant dermatitis in Hawaii.

 Nutrition

-A raw mango is 84% water, 15% carbohydrates, 1% protein, and has negligible fat (table).
+A raw mango fruit is 84% water, 15% carbohydrates, 1% protein, and has negligible fat (table).
 In a reference amount of 100 g, raw mango supplies 60 calories and is a rich source of vitamin C (40% of the Daily Value, DV) with moderate amounts of folate (11% DV) and copper (12% DV), while other micronutrients are low in content (table).